isomerpages/nlb-biblioasia/_jul-to-sep-2024/Pioneering Local Journalist R B Ooi.md

 #### **Career in Journalism**

 Ooi started out as a junior reporter for the Penang-based newspaper, <i>Straits Echo</i>, in 1923.
-He was the first Chinese reporter among other Ceylon-Eurasian, British and Australian staff.
+He was the first Chinese reporter among other Ceylonese-Eurasian, British and Australian staff.
 In 1924, he joined the Treasury in Kuala Lumpur as a clerk.
-Between 1929 and 1933, Ooi worked as an assistant secretary at the Pontianak Gold Mine, which was owned by his father-in-law, Kung Tian Siong.
+Between 1929 and 1933, Ooi worked as an assistant secretary at the Pontianak Gold Mine, which was owned by his father-in-law, Kung Tian Siong (1876–1958).
 He then went on to work for Duncan Roberts, managing the International Correspondence Schools at 10 Collyer Quay in Singapore.
-Ooi also moonlighted as a part-time reporter for the <i>Straits Echo</i> from 1923–28, and the <i>Malaya Tribune </i>from 1934 to 42, under the penname R.B.
+Ooi also moonlighted as a part-time reporter for the <i>Straits Echo</i> from 1923–28, and the <i>Malaya Tribune </i>from 1934–42, under the penname R.B.
 Ooi.

 <img style="width: 85%;" height="auto" width="100%" src="/images/Online%20Only%20Articles/Pioneering%20Journalist%20RB%20Ooi/04.png">